 1. Governance and Oversight

-A legally robust framework begins with clear governance.
-Organizations should define who is responsible for AI oversight, whether at the board, executive, or operational level.
+A legally defensible framework begins with clear governance.
+Organizations must define who is responsible for AI oversight across leadership, legal, compliance, and technical teams.

 2. Bias Detection and Fairness Controls